jdh8/wbridge5.book/constructive/minor/diamonds/README.md

 always 23+ HCP in our partnership.
 Since 2NT collects all balanced hands, the strong jump shifts 2♠/♥ contain 5+ clubs unless 2♥ with 4-4-4-1.

+Beware that all these rebids are **nonforcing**.
+Responder can always pass when a game is unlikely.

 <dl>
   <dt>1♥, 1♠</dt>
   <dd>13~18 points, 4+ cards.</dd>